flybywiresim/aircraft/docs/efb-takeoff-calculations.md

 lengths and environmental conditions.

 # Stall speeds
-Stall speeds are used to calculate V2 and Vr, and also are used to determine if a runway is long enough for takeoff (if there is no v1 speed greater than stall speed, the runway is too short for safe takeoff).
+Stall speeds contribute to the minimum values for V2 and VR.
 We already have stall speeds calculated which are used in the CDU we will use, determined from the QRH.

 ![QRH Operating Speeds](images/QRH-operating-speeds.png "QRH Operating Speeds")

 # V2
 V2 speed can be calculated as the maximum of the following values:

  - Stall speed * 1.13
  - Speed obtained from FCOM VMCG/VMCA table for the selected flap configuration and pressure altitude
  - Speed obtained from FCOM VMU/VMCA table for the pressure altitude and takeoff weight